adamtornhill/code-maat/README.md

 ![abs churn visualized](doc/imgs/abs_churn_sample.png).

+### Churn by author

+The idea behind this analysis is to get an idea of the overal contributions by each individual.
+The analysis is invoked with the `-a author-churn"` option.
+The result will be given as CSV:

+             author,        added, deleted
+             Adam Tornhill, 13826,    1670
+             Some One Else,   123,      80
+             Mr Petersen,       3,       3
+             ...

+And, of course, you wouldn't use this data for any performance evaluation; it wouldn't serve well (in case anything should be rewarded it would be a net deletion of code - there's too much of it in the world).

 ### Intermediate results

 Code Maat supports an `identity` analysis.
 By using this switch, Code Maat will output the intermediate parse result of the raw VCS file.
 This can be useful either as a debug aid or as input to other tools.